Leica V-LUX 1 vs Nikon D90

 For some imaging applications, the extent to which a camera can communicate with its environment can be an important aspect in the camera decision process.
 The table below provides an overview of the connectivity of the Leica V-LUX 1 and Nikon D90 and, in particular, the interfaces the cameras (and selected comparators) provide for accessory control and data transfer.

-Both the V-LUX 1 and the D90 have been discontinued, but can regularly be found used on eBay.
+Both the V-LUX 1 and the D90 have been discontinued, but can regularly be found used on ebay.
 The V-LUX 1 was replaced by the Leica V-LUX 2, while the D90 was followed by the Nikon D7000.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Leica and Nikon websites.
+Further information on the features and operation of the V-LUX 1 and D90 can be found, respectively, in the Leica V-LUX 1 Manual (free pdf) or the online Nikon D90 Manual.

 So what conclusions can be drawn?
 Is the Leica V-LUX 1 better than the Nikon D90 or vice versa?
 Below is a summary of the relative strengths of each of the two contestants.